 Rabindranath Tagore was also a highly prolific artist.
 He was known to paint artwork; he also composed the national anthems for both India and Bangladesh.

 Rabindranath Tagore is an educator, social reformer, philosopher, and artist.
-In India, he is regarded as a very important national figure; his importance rivals that of the anti-colonial nationalist Mahatma Gandhi (1869-1948)
+In India, he is regarded as a significant national figure; his importance rivals that of the anti-colonial nationalist Mahatma Gandhi (1869-1948)

 What Is Rabindranath Tagore’s Real Name?